bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 The TSM summary credential is a combination of pass/fail scores and letter grades ranging from Level C to Level AAA.
 ![TSMRatingScale](https://user-images.githubusercontent.com/122049466/215434528-b231e7aa-5c64-4313-b30a-e022d9b47d02.PNG)

-The TSM report acts as a reference to mining stakeholders, such as investors and purchasers.

 ### 1.9.
 Principles